dilpreetsio/Event-Buddy/README.md

-# hackathonlist
+# Hackathonlist

-Crowd-sourced hackathons listing application
+Lists all major hackathons at one place.
+This application is Crowd-sourced.

-## How to add hackathon to the application
+## Is there any hackathon not listed ?

 Add the hackathon details in hacks.json locaated at `data/hacks.json`